In this article:

 Self-described micro dresses aren't the only option, either.
 While visiting a traditional bridal salon to try on dresses is a rite of passage for many brides, online sources for wedding gowns abound.
 The range is considerable, from Anthropologie's BHLDN to bridal boutique Azazie, and even sites like ModCloth, Etsy or Amazon.

 Rent a Dress

 Although it might not be for the sentimental, renting a wedding dress could be your ticket to wearing an expensive dress for a fraction of the purchase price.
-Sites like Wedding Dress for Rent and Rent the Runway offer a range of fashionable dresses.
+Sites like The Dress Outlet and Rent the Runway offer a range of fashionable dresses.
 According to Brides.com, some bridal boutiques may also consider renting you a dress.
 Ask around to see if local shops are open to this arrangement.

 Shop Sample Sales